 Crime shows are some of the most popular programs on television today.
 Television such as NCIS, Law and Order, and Criminal Minds are some of the highest-grossing shows in the industry.
-Although our crime show obsession may be successful in entertaining us, they have been less than successful in teaching us about how the criminal justice system actually works.
+Although crime show obsession may be successful in providing entertainment, they have been less than successful in teaching watchers about how the criminal justice system actually works.
 If you are a crime show junkie, you may be surprised to learn that these four crime show cliches are almost entirely fictional:

 Every Crime Scene is Scoured for Evidence